We are a group of concerned parents, grandparents, teachers, students, and community members fighting for:

-An end to high stakes testing used for the purpose of student, teacher, and school evaluation
+- An end to high-stakes testing used for student, teacher, or school evaluation.

 Proven Reforms: We support the expansion of sensible, research-based reforms, such as pre-K programs, full-day Kindergarten, small classes, parent involvement, strong, experienced teachers, a well-rounded curriculum and evaluation systems that go beyond test scores.